AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-49/acsd-57045-url-rewrites-cause-infinite-page-looping-after-website-root-unchecked-hierarchy.md

 ---
-title: 'ACSD-57045: URL rewrites cause infinite page looping after Website Root unchecked from Hierarchy'
+title: 'ACSD-57045: URL rewrites cause infinite page looping after [!UICONTROL Website Root] unchecked from [!UICONTROL Hierarchy]'
-description: Apply the ACSD-57045 patch to fix the Adobe Commerce issue where URL rewrites cause infinite page looping after Website Root is unchecked from Hierarchy
+description: Apply the ACSD-57045 patch to fix the Adobe Commerce issue where URL rewrites cause infinite page looping after [!UICONTROL Website Root] is unchecked from [!UICONTROL Hierarchy]
 feature: CMS
 role: Admin, Developer
 ---

-# ACSD-57045: URL rewrites cause infinite page looping after Website Root unchecked from Hierarchy
+# ACSD-57045: URL rewrites cause infinite page looping after [!UICONTROL Website Root] unchecked from [!UICONTROL Hierarchy]

-The ACSD-57045 patch fixes the issue where URL rewrites cause infinite page looping after Website Root is unchecked from Hierarchy.
+The ACSD-57045 patch fixes the issue where URL rewrites cause infinite page looping after **[!UICONTROL Website Root]** is unchecked from **[!UICONTROL Hierarchy]**.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.49 is installed.
 The patch ID is ACSD-57045.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.5.0.

 ## Affected products and versions